SAMexpert logo

 1. Jennifer has been procuring Microsoft licences for 15 years, mainly through an Enterprise Agreement.
 From time to time, purely for economic reasons, she would authorise an alternative purchase via other types of Microsoft agreements like Open or MPSA.
 The licensing terms and conditions between them and EA are alike, so it's almost always been a question of what is strategically cheaper.

 3. A few years ago, she switched all users to Office 365, now Microsoft 365.
-But her IT still has legacy Office servers and desktop products everywhere.
+However, her IT still has legacy Office servers and desktop products everywhere.
 That is a scenario we see almost everywhere.

 4. She is also not new to CSP, but its share in the licensing estate is below 10%.
 She likes CSP for its flexibility – the ability to cancel licenses at any time on a monthly billing schedule.